sergeysereko/php-minimal/README.md

 ## Adopt for you

 - Click on [Use template button](https://prnt.sc/w7avaw)
+- Write some code
-- Put your code to src/ tests/ directory
+- Write more code
-- Delete config files for unused CI systems
-- Change project data in composer.json, README and Makefile